Yu'firids: Internal feuds and temporary eclipse

-Competition for San'a
+Competition for Sanaa

 At the beginning of the tenth century there were struggles between the followers of the Zaydiyyah branch of Islam and other polities of the Yemeni highlands.
-The first Zaydi imam al-Hadi ila'l-Haqq Yahya temporarily took over San'a in 901 but was later forced to leave the city.
+The first Zaydi imam al-Hadi ila'l-Haqq Yahya temporarily took over Sanaa in 901 but was later forced to leave the city.
 In the same period Ibn Haushab and Ali bin al-Fadl al-Jayshani disseminated the creed of the Fatimids among the highland tribes and acquired a great following.
 The two leaders are usually referred to as Qarmatians although they were actually appointed as da'is (leaders) by the Fatimid ruler.
-They were able to conquer San'a in 905 and limit the kingdom of the Yuʿfirids to Shibam Kawkaban.
+They were able to conquer Sanaa in 905 and limit the kingdom of the Yuʿfirids to Shibam Kawkaban.
 For long periods the Yufirid ruler Abū Ḥassān Asʿad bin Ibrāhīm had to stay in the Jawf region further to the north.
-San'a shifted hands with great frequency in this period; from 901 to 913 the city is said to have been conquered 20 times, surrendered through negotiation three times, and been unsuccessfully besieged five times.
-Eventually the dynasty managed to defeat the followers of the Fatimids and win back San'a in 916.
+Sanaa shifted hands with great frequency in this period; from 901 to 913 the city is said to have been conquered 20 times, surrendered through negotiation three times, and been unsuccessfully besieged five times.
+Eventually the dynasty managed to defeat the followers of the Fatimids and win back Sanaa in 916.

 Later history

 Abū Ḥassān Asʿad died in 944 and was, as it turned out, the last grand Yufirid leader.
 In the middle of the tenth century the decline of the dynasty set in, as the members of the family feuded with each other.
-The Zaydi imam al-Mukhtar al-Qasim managed to acquire San'a in 956 but was murdered in the same year by a Hamdan chief called Ibn al-Dahhak, who dominated politics until 963 and acknowledged the Ziyadids in Zabid.
+The Zaydi imam al-Mukhtar al-Qasim managed to acquire Sanaa in 956 but was murdered in the same year by a Hamdan chief called Ibn al-Dahhak, who dominated politics until 963 and acknowledged the Ziyadids in Zabid.
 Next, a chief from Khawlan called al-Asmar Yusuf installed the prince Abdallah bin Qahtan on the throne.
 Abdallah had a long and turbulent reign and successfully attacked the Ziyadids in 989, investing and plundering Zabid.
 He then stopped mentioning the Abbasids in the khutba and instead adhered to the Egyptian Fatimid caliph.
 Abdallah died in 997 and was succeeded by his son As'ad (II).
-However, the authority of the Yuʿfirids in San'a had vanished and they had no significance anymore.
+However, the authority of the Yuʿfirids in Sanaa had vanished and they had no significance anymore.
 The clan is occasionally mentioned in chronicles until as late as 1280.